 In the economic field, priority should be given to facilitating trade, improving the business and investment climate, developing small- and medium-sized enterprises in added value and technological sectors, increasing coordination in macro-economic supervision and financial-monetary stability, he said.

 The government leader called to intensify cultural exchange, personnel training, environmental protection, climate change response, and disaster control.

 On bolstering connectivity and narrowing the development gap, he suggested developing road and railway networks, improving maritime and aviation capabilities, and bolstering the integration capacity of Cambodia, Laos, Myanmar and Vietnam.

-founding anniversary of ASEAN next year, the PM said Vietnam vows to take practical and effective actions to do more for the bloc.
+Toward the 50th founding anniversary of ASEAN next year, the PM said Vietnam vows to take practical and effective actions to do more for the bloc.

 At the session, ASEAN leaders stressed the need to retain their unity and improve the efficiency of operating mechanisms in order to bring practical benefits for the bloc’s people.

 Later, they held dialogues with representatives from the ASEAN Inter-Parliamentary Council, the ASEAN Youth Organization and the ASEAN Business Advisory Council.